gustavojofelix/digital-banking-platform-book/manuscript/08-01-iam-admin-employee-management.md

 - `[]` is a modern C# **collection expression** used to create an empty list
 - Reusable paging metadata (`TotalPages`, `HasNextPage`, `HasPreviousPage`)

-In IAM we will simply add:
+In IAM (and other services) we will simply add:

 ```csharp
 using BankingSuite.BuildingBlocks.Application.Models;